yazz/VisualJS/README.md

+### How do Yazz processes communicate with each other?
+Using IPC (Inter Process Communication)

 ### What is the basic Unit of code in Yazz?
 A component is the basic unit of code in Yazz, represented as a function in a .pilot text file.